liyanage/xcode-text-macros/README.md

 the main queue.
 A selection or the cursor ends up in the block.

 Recommended shortcut: Use completion prefix `dis`.

+### Block Literal

+Inserts a block literal.
+Cycles through variants with an empty argument list and an argument list for an NSComparator block.
+A selection or the cursor ends up between the braces.

+Recommended shortcut: Use completion prefix ⌃]

 About the Cheat Sheet Generator